jupyterlab/jupyter-collaboration/docs/source/developer/specs.md

 This is really a family of specifications.
 They exist in levels, like the [OSI model](https://en.wikipedia.org/wiki/OSI_model#Layer_architecture) (in terms of that stack, they all exist at the Application layer).
 Each level depends only on the interface provided by the level directly below it and provides an interface to the level above it.
 They are, from highest to lowest:

-1. `Jupyter RTC`: Specification of the schemas that correspond to the entities in the Jupyter Server and a specification of how the supernode interacts with these records.
+1. `JupyterLab RTC`: Specification of the schemas that correspond to the entities in the Jupyter Server and a specification of how the supernode interacts with these records.
 There are other protocols at this level as well, for things like chat, commenting, Jupyter Widgets and other extensions.
 2. `RTC`: Specification of how to represent schemas and how updates to the data in those schemas can be serialized as transactions.
 3. `Synchronized Append-only Log`: Provides a way to share between all clients a shared append-only log of transactions.
 4. `Bidirectional Asynchronous Communication`: Allows clients to send and receive messages to one another.

 ## Specification Details

-### Jupyter RTC Specification
+### JupyterLab RTC Specification

-_The shared schemas are in [`@jupyter-rtc/jupyter`](https://github.com/jupyterlab/rtc/blob/main/packages/jupyter/src/schemas.ts) and the supernode is in [`@jupyter-rtc/supernode`](https://github.com/jupyterlab/rtc/blob/main/packages/supernode/src/index.ts)_.
+_The shared schemas are in [`@jupyterlab-rtc/jupyter`](https://github.com/jupyterlab/rtc/blob/main/packages/jupyter/src/schemas.ts) and the supernode is in [`@jupyterlab-rtc/supernode`](https://github.com/jupyterlab/rtc/blob/main/packages/supernode/src/index.ts)_.

-The `Jupyter RTC` specification is meant to normalize data provided by the Jupyter Server into the `RTC` specification.
+The `JupyterLab RTC` specification is meant to normalize data provided by the Jupyter Server into the `RTC` specification.

 It specifies the `schemas` this relies on a **data model** and on the behavior of a `supernode`, which connects to the **data model** and interacts with a running Jupyter server.
 This is a list of schemas, with types written as TS types that can be mapped to JSON schema.